 DairyNZ and the Johne’s Disease Research Consortium have developed a tool box to assist farmers and veterinarians to manage the disease in New Zealand dairy herds, see Guide to Johne’s Diease Management for NZ Dairy Herds.
 The toolbox includes a series of management strategies to minimise transmission of the disease, as well as specific, targeted interventions for farmers with a high level of Johne’s Disease in their herd.

 Your veterinarian will be able to help you work out the right approach for your herd.

 How do I find out more?

-The Johne's Disease Research Consortium has its own website.
+Check out Johne's Disease Research Consortium's website.